Randal Grichuk Player Props: Rockies vs. Pirates

-Randal Grichuk -- 1-for-5 with a home run and an RBI in his most recent game -- will be in action for the Colorado Rockies versus the Pittsburgh Pirates, with Mitch Keller on the hill, on May 8 at 6:35 PM ET.
+Randal Grichuk -- 1-for-5 with an RBI in his last game -- will be in action for the Colorado Rockies against the Pittsburgh Pirates, with Rich Hill on the mound, on May 10 at 12:35 PM ET.

-In his last game, he notched a home run while going 1-for-5 against the Mets.
+In his previous game, he went 1-for-5 with an RBI against the Pirates.

 Randal Grichuk Game Info & Props vs. the Pirates